This post may include affiliate links. Thank you for your support.

 Instructions

 - Preheat Oven and Prep Muffin Tin: Arrange the oven rack to the middle position and preheat the oven to 425-degrees Fahrenheit.
-Line a jumbo 12-count muffin pan with seven paper liners and fill the remaining empty muffin tins halfway with water.
+Line a jumbo 12-count muffin pan with eight paper liners and fill the remaining empty muffin tins halfway with water.
 (Tip: If you are making jumbo muffins, you must use paper muffin liners.
 Each baked blueberry muffin will weigh about 6.5 to 7 ounces.
 These are BIG and heavy muffins, if you don’t use the paper liners, you will not be able to get the muffins out of the pan.
 If making standard muffins, you can just grease the muffin pan with non-stick baking spray or butter.)

 - Mash Some of the Blueberries: Add 1 1/4 cup (182 grams) of blueberries to a small bowl and use a potato masher or fork to mash the berries.
 Once mashed, set the berries aside.